Automotive marketplace Carro acquires Indonesia’s Jualo, extends Series B to $90M – TechCrunch

-Carro, an automotive marketplace and car financing startup based in Singapore, said it has raised $30 million to extend and close its $90 million Series B financing round and acquired Indonesia-based marketplace Jualo as it looks to further scale its business in Southeast Asia.
+Carro, an automotive marketplace and car financing startup based in Singapore, said it has raised $30 million to extend and close its $90 million Series B financing round, and acquired Indonesia-based marketplace Jualo as it looks to further scale its business in Southeast Asia.

-The Series B round, for which Carro raised $60 million last year, was funded by SoftBank Ventures Asia, government-linked global investor EDBI, Dietrich Foundation, and NCORE Ventures.
+The Series B round, for which Carro raised $60 million last year, was funded by SoftBank Ventures Asia, government-linked global investor EDBI, Dietrich Foundation and NCORE Ventures.

-Hanwha Asset Management as well as existing investors including Insignia Ventures, Facebook co-founder Eduardo Saverin’s B Capital Group, Singtel Innov8, Golden Gate Ventures, and Alpha JWC also participated in the round.
-The three-year-old startup has raised over US$100 million from investors.
+Hanwha Asset Management, as well as existing investors — including Insignia Ventures, Facebook co-founder Eduardo Saverin’s B Capital Group, Singtel Innov8, Golden Gate Ventures and Alpha JWC — also participated in the round.
+The three-year-old startup has raised more than US$100 million from investors.

 “There was an overflow of interest in our Series B round, which we initially closed towards the end of last year.
-We had a lot of quality strategic investors coming to the and therefore decided to extend the round.
+We had a lot of quality strategic investors coming and therefore decided to extend the round.
 The round is now officially closed,” Aaron Tan, founder and CEO of Carro, told TechCrunch.

-As part of the announcement, Carro said it had acquired Jualo.com, one of Indonesia’s fastest-growing marketplaces where sellers trade new and used goods in over 300 categories including cars, motorcycles, property, fashion, and electronics.
+As part of the announcement, Carro said it had acquired Jualo .com, one of Indonesia’s fastest-growing marketplaces where sellers trade new and used goods in over 300 categories, including cars, motorcycles, property, fashion and electronics.
 Jualo has amassed 4 million monthly active users and facilitated transactions worth $1 billion last year.

 Carro, which operates in Singapore, Thailand and Indonesia, said more than $500 million worth of vehicles were sold last year on its platform, up from $250 million in 2017 and $120 million the year before.